Someon332/plasticbread/journal.md

 Total time: ~5 hr

 Making fundamental breadboard that all the other parts are gonna rest on!
+This serves as the main 'breadboard' that everything else will be screwed onto.
+This is made to be able to host four mounting pins and is only 80x80mm so that people don't have to print out a lot of area they won't use (it's modular so people can make it bigger if they need to easily).

 <img width="748" height="656" alt="image" src="https://github.com/user-attachments/assets/392b0e1a-f3b0-4eee-9dbf-659399404b56" />

-Subject to edits later when I figure out what im doing
 Time: 35m